samsw69/project-4-frontend/README.md

 Click on the view button for further information on the event.
 This provides much greater detail.

-Here, users can accept or decline to indicate attendance.
+Here, users can indicate whether they will be attending.
 This toggles, as users change their minds!
 If the user also owns (created) this event, they can also choose to delete the event.

 ![](./src/images/artsy_show_event1.png)